 13. Definition of “security consultant”

-A security consultant is a person who —
+A security consultant is a person who carries out all, or any, of the following activities —

-(a) for remuneration investigates or advises on matters relating to the watching, guarding or protection of property; or
+(a) for remuneration investigates or advises on matters relating to the watching, guarding or protection of property;

 (b) goes from place to place seeking out persons who may be prepared to enter into contracts for the supply of any of the goods mentioned in section 14.

+[Section 13 amended by No. 4 of 2008 s.
+14.]

 14. Definition of “security installer”

-(1) A security installer is a person who for remuneration installs, maintains or repairs —
+(1) A security installer is a person who for remuneration installs, maintains or repairs all, or any, of the following —

 (a) safes;